Lisa Randall: Professional organizations

 Randall is a member of the American Academy of Arts and Sciences (2004) and the National Academy of Sciences (2008), the American Philosophical Society, and a fellow of the American Physical Society.

 Randall has helped organize numerous conferences and has been on the editorial board of several major theoretical physics journals.

 Awards and honors

 In autumn 2004, she was the most cited theoretical physicist of the previous five years.
-Professor Randall was featured in Seed magazine's "2005 Year in Science Icons" and in Newsweek's "Who's Next in 2006" as "one of the most promising theoretical physicists of her generation".
+Randall was featured in Seed magazine's "2005 Year in Science Icons" and in Newsweek's "Who's Next in 2006" as "one of the most promising theoretical physicists of her generation".
 In 2007, Randall was named one of Time magazine's 100 Most Influential People (Time 100) under the section for "Scientists & Thinkers".
-Randall was given this honor for her work regarding the evidence of a higher dimension.
+Randall was given this honor for her work in theoretical physics.